port-labs/port-docs/docs/guides/all/automatically-approve-action-using-automation.md

 ## Setting up the automation

-Now that we have our SSA, let's create an automation to automatically approve certain requests:
+Now that we have our self service action, let's create an automation to automatically approve certain requests:

 1. In the Port builder, click on **+ Automation**.
 2. Use the following JSON structure for your automation: